harsha314/java/README.md

 -   Concurrency can be achieved even with 1 CPU, Parallelism requires that computing be done on 2 CPUs.

 ### Future

+-   When a Callable is submitted to the executorPool, it returns a Future (Generic of Callable return)

 ### Completable Future

+-   Futures Improved